The Lodge: Is the Movie Based on Real Life?

-The past years have seen a new wave of horror that has challenged the traditions of the genre, and in many ways, successfully redefined it.
-This year’s ‘The Lodge‘ is not only an important addition in this new wave, it’s also a result of it, making it one of the finest, most disturbing horror features from the recent years.
-The film is directed by Austrian filmmakers Veronika Franz and Severin Fiala who previously shocked the world with ‘Goodnight Mommy’ that was a mega festival hit.
-‘The Lodge’ too left a lasting, lingering impact on the critics who watched it when it first premiered on Sundance Film Festival last year.
+In the past years, we have seen a new wave of horror that has challenged the traditions of the genre and, in many ways, successfully redefined it.
+This year’s ‘The Lodge‘ is not only an important addition to this new wave, but it’s also a result of it, making it one of the finest, most disturbing horror features from recent years.
+The film is directed by Austrian filmmakers Veronika Franz and Severin Fiala, who previously shocked the world with ‘Goodnight Mommy,’ which was a mega festival hit.
+‘The Lodge’ too left a lasting, lingering impact on the critics who watched it when it first premiered at the Sundance Film Festival last year.

 The film largely centers around Grace who has to spend a few days with her step-children in an isolated lodge during a blizzard.
 But things take a dark turn when certain disturbing events summon the ghosts of Grace’s dark past.
 ‘The Lodge’ definitely borrows from its predecessors, but as a whole, it is nothing like anything you’ve ever witnessed before.